What is the difference between sociology and social sciences?

 How do I register for the mentoring program?

-Within four weeks of the start of lectures, you should send your request for mentoring by e-mail to the person you would like to be mentored by.
+Within four weeks of the start of lectures, you should adress your request for mentoring to the person you would like to be mentored by.
 Once you have been accepted, you inform the academic advisor who your mentor is.